RaulTheRaul/final-system-pa2511/README.md

 ### 1. Install Firebase CLI

-If you haven’t already, install the Firebase CLI globally:
+If you haven’t already, install the Firebase CLI  and node.js globally:

 ```bash
 npm install -g firebase-tools